dgerosa/filltex/README.md

     cp filltex.engine ~/Library/TeXshop/Engines/filltex.engine

-If you want to give it a try, you can run it on the `test.tex` file provided:
+If you want to give it a try, you can run it on the `example.tex` file provided:

-    cd test
+    cd example
-    filltex test
+    filltex example

 and you should get a filled `.bib` file and a finished `.pdf`.